Lemon Pepper Hot Smoked Salmon

 The same goes for the wood chips or pellets.
 Depending on the size of the wood chamber, you may need to add more.

-Rest the hot smoked salmon for 10 minutes or so.
+Rest the hot smoked filet for 10 minutes or so before slicing.

-This allows the juices to redistribute throughout the filet, creating perfectly flaky and scrumptious bites of lemon pepper salmon!
+This allows the juices to redistribute throughout the fish, creating perfectly flaky and scrumptious bites of lemon pepper salmon!

 whole salmon filet topped with lemon slices and seasoning

-As an appetizer, it’s fantastic with cream cheese on crackers or pumpernickel bread!
+As an appetizer, pair this lemon pepper salmon recipe with cream cheese on crackers or pumpernickel bread!

 smoked salmon on a plate with lemon slice